 - In No Deposit No Return Duke is a safe cracker he and his partner are held hostage by two rich kids that are faking their own kidnapping.
 At the climax of the film Duke has to crack a safe to save the children who have been locked inside - in front of the police detective that has been hunting him down

 - In the Polish crime comedy Vabank Henryk Kwinto is a legendary safecracker who plans to retire after getting out of prison.
-However, he discovers that Kramer, his old partner, is now a corrupt bank president whose financial schemes caused one of Kwinto's friends to commit suicide.
-Seeking revenge, he plans out a complicated heist where he has to break in to Kramer's allegedly heist-proof bank vault, and putting him in jail for it.
+Having discovered, though, that Kramer, his old partner, now a Morally Bankrupt Banker, caused one of Kwinto's friends' death.
+Seeking revenge, he plans out a complicated heist: breaking into Kramer's allegedly heist-proof bank vault, and putting him in jail for it.

 - In the sequel Vabank 2, Kramer locks a little girl in a safe and then Kwinto has to crack the safe before she runs out of air.